SeattleGiveCamp/SGC2018_STG/README.md

 * This is built as a single page application.
 It can be hosted on something that can host single page apps.
 It is just an HTML and a JS file so something needs to exist to serve those two files.
 * The login page is a fake page that needs to be hooked into a user authentication system.
 * The concept of an authenticated user also needs to be added to the app.
 Right now it does not have a concept of a user.
 For this you could add a mobx user store or an account store that handles the user state and API calls.
+* Reference the `.txt` files in the `server` folder for more instructions and information on the API server.